The camera-less photographic images in my most recent series, Water Flow: Under the Colorado River

 , capture the essence of water from below the surface on one of the most important rivers in the United States.
 The concept of water quality in the Southwestern United States, and the inherent alchemy that occurs as a result of it, are the foundation of my current work.
 Underwater photograms in my series Water Flow

-were created in remote rivers and streams, arroyos and water recharge basins, in the dark of night; in many of them, the Colorado River is a direct or indirect water source.
+were created in remote rivers and streams, arroyos and water recharge basins, in the dark of night.
+The Colorado River is a direct water source of my most recent work.
 To make the images I go into the water, long after dark, and submerge color photographic paper.
 At the right moment, the paper is briefly exposed to a light source while underwater, to create a photogram of the water contents and movement.
 The alchemy of photographic emulsion combined with the minerals, salts, pollutants, and other elements in the water create a unique documentation of water contents.
 This rare perspective of under the surface of water creates beautiful and poetic meditations on water, as the force of life.

 My IndieGoGo campaign, Water Flow: Under the Colorado River

 will help fund the final phase of my project, in which I will create underwater photograms in the Colorado River from the headwaters in northern Colorado, and follow the river through the states of Colorado and Utah.
 Check out the map of locations here http://kathleenvelo.com/artwork/3685507